Frequently Asked Questions

 Are garbage removal and recycle services included in my HOA dues?

-No, you would setup trash service through Waste Management directly.
+No, you would setup trash service through Republic Services directly.
 Trash pickup is twice a week and recycle is available once a week for an additional charge.
-WM offers a great service in The Dominion where they remove the trash from the enclosure at your home and return the can to the enclosure.
+Republic offers a great service in The Dominion where they remove the trash from the enclosure at your home and return the can to the enclosure.
 You never have to wheel the trash out to the street!

 My home in The Dominion is a vacation home for our family, can I list my home on Airbnb or another similar short-term rental site?